dotnet/docs/docs/framework/unmanaged-api/profiling/icorprofilerinfo9-getnativecodestartaddresses-method.md

  [out] The number of available addresses.

  `codeStartAddresses`
- [out] An array of `UINT_PTR`, each one is the start address for a native body for the specified function.
+ [out] An array of `UINT_PTR`, each one of which is the start address for a native body for the specified function.

 ## Remarks
- When tiered compilation is enabled a function may have more than one native code body.
+ When tiered compilation is enabled, a function may have more than one native code body.

 ## Requirements
  **Platforms:** See [System Requirements](../../../../docs/framework/get-started/system-requirements.md).